 Tiredness and exhaustion: A chronic feeling of tiredness that goes far beyond normal exhaustion is also typical.

-The connection between lipedema and the psyche should also not be underestimated: Many sufferers experience psychological stress such as feelings of shame, isolation and reduced self-esteem.
+The connection between lipedema and the psyche should not be underestimated: Many sufferers experience psychological stress such as feelings of shame, isolation and reduced self-esteem.

 Lipedema on legs and arms: A closer look at the symptoms

-Lipedema: interpreting the signs correctly
+Correctly interpreting the first signs of lipoedema

 - The fat deposits can hardly be influenced by diets or exercise.